-Rob Browning enters his 11th season as the head women's volleyball coach at Saint Mary's in 2015.
+Rob Browning enters his 13th season as the head women's volleyball coach at Saint Mary's in the fall of 2017.

 Browning has led the Gaels to sustained success throughout a decade that has seen Saint Mary's volleyball grow both on and off the court.
-In addition to his duties as head indoor coach, he helped establish sand volleyball as SMC's 17th intercollegiate sport in 2013, assisting head coach Brent Crouch in the creation of a new program.
-After helping for two years, Browning stepped in as the program's head coach in 2015, succeeding Mike Dodd in the role.
+In addition to his duties as head indoor coach, he established beach volleyball as SMC's 17th intercollegiate sport in 2013.
+Browning now oversees both programs.

-Though 2014 represented a transition year in terms of wins and losses, Browning's teams have enjoyed plenty of recent success.
-Under his direction, the 2013 Gaels finished 18-9 overall and 13-5 in West Coast Conference play.
-That conference mark was good for third place but the Gaels narrowly missed selection to another NCAA Tournament.
-Browning helped Jordan Shaw, Kristina Graven and Dalas Dodd earn All-WCC honors and Shaw became the first Gaels volleyball player to earn All-AVCA Pacific North regional honors from the American Volleyball Coaches Association since the organization began naming regional teams in 1995.
+In indoor volleyball, the 2013 Gaels finished 18-9 overall and 13-5 in West Coast Conference play, one of the best teams during Browning's tenure and in Saint Mary's history.
+That year, Browning helped Jordan Shaw, Kristina Graven and Dalas Dodd earn All-WCC honors.
+Shaw became the first Gaels volleyball player to earn All-Pacific North regional honors from the American Volleyball Coaches Association since the organization began naming regional teams in 1995.
 Both Shaw and Graven were AVCA All-American honorable mention selections.
-One year earlier, the 2012 Gaels earned an NCAA Tournament at-large berth and advanced to the second-round after defeating San Diego State in a thrilling comeback victory at USC's Galen Center.
+One year earlier, the 2012 Gaels earned an NCAA Tournament at-large berth and advanced to the second round after defeating San Diego State in a thrilling comeback victory at USC's Galen Center.

 In addition to four NCAA tournament appearances (2012, '09, '08, '05), Browning led the 2009 Gaels to the program's first-ever WCC Championship.
 Saint Mary’s dominated the WCC, leading the conference in every statistical category.
 SMC was tops in hitting percentage (.296), opponents hitting percentage (.174), assists per set (13.77), digs per set (15.55), kills per set (14.72), blocks per set (2.76), and service aces per set (1.40).

 Browning was hired as the eighth head women's volleyball coach in the program's 28-year history on March 23, 2005.
-His teams have become known throughout Saint Mary's not only as quality competitors on the court but are perhaps even more well-known for their abilities in the classroom.
-Saint Mary's volleyball routinely ranks among the athletic department's best in terms of team GPA and both the 2012-13 and 2013-14 teams earned the AVCA Team Academic award.
+His teams have become known not only as quality competitors on the court but also well known for their abilities in the classroom.
+Saint Mary's volleyball routinely ranks among the athletic department's best in terms of team GPA and the 2012-13, 2013-14 and 2016-17 teams earned the AVCA Team Academic award.

 He was an assistant coach for the USA Men's National Team for six years prior to joining Saint Mary's.
 He has been to four Olympic Games with the USA men's team: 2000 in Sydney, 2004 in Athens, 2008 in Beijing (where the team won the gold medal), and 2012 in London.
 He coached the USA Women’s Junior National Team to the NORCECA Championship in 2010 and to a 4th place finish at the Junior World Championships in Peru in 2011.
-Browning is currently working closely with the USA Women's National team between the London Olympics and the 2016 Rio Games.
+Browning worked closely with the USA Women's National team between the London Olympics and the 2016 Rio Games.

-Prior to coaching the men's national team, Browning served as a volunteer assistant on the BYU men's volleyball team for three years, culminating in BYU's first NCAA National Championship in 1999.
+Prior to assisting the men's national team, Browning served as a volunteer assistant on the BYU men's volleyball team for three years, culminating in BYU's first NCAA National Championship in 1999.

-Browning is married to Michelle Perez, since July, 1989.
+Browning has been married to Michelle Perez since July, 1989.
 They have two children, Madison and John.

 MANDY BIBLE | Assistant Coach

-Already known as one of the greatest players in the history of Saint Mary's volleyball, Mandy Bible returns to McKeon Pavilion in 2015 for her first season as an assistant under head coach Rob Browning.
+Already known as one of the greatest players in Saint Mary's volleyball history, Mandy Bible returned to McKeon Pavilion in 2015 for her first season as an assistant under head coach Rob Browning.
 Mandy enters her 3rd season as an assistant coach for the Gaels in 2017-18.